Rowan Marmalade Recipe

 Hauntingly good and uncannily like marmalade; though richer with the dark sugar and the addition of the curious flavour of rowan berries.

-For my best recipes, why not take a look at my Rich Pickings membership offer, where I share seasonal recipes every month.
+Find out more about my Wild and Sweet cookbook.
 I also have lots more wild berry recipes as part of my autumn blog section.

 Finally, I'd love to hear from you if you make this recipe!
 Feel free to email me or share and tag on facebook or instagram.